zgos/compound-liquidation-manager/README.md

 The contract coverage can also be improved to get potential vulnerabilities.

+---
+### User Interface

+Created a Single Page Application which interacts with Liquidator Manager contract which can be used to:
+1. Deposit Tokens
+2. Withdraw Tokens
+3. View deposited balance of the user

+It is developed using React, Users can connect their Metamask wallet and deposit or withdraw their assets.

+The UI Interact with Liquidator Manager contract to deposit or withdraw user assets.

+The UI can be improved by  adding support with different crypto wallets.

+---
 ### Backend Service

 I was not able to work on the backend service due to a shortage of time.
 But here I'm describing how it would work